 Why should you do your pre-professional coursework at Sweet Briar?
 One very good reason is that our students are accepted to health and veterinary professional schools at more than twice the national average!

-What are the components of the Sweet Briar pre-health and pre-vet careers program?
+What are the components of the Sweet Briar pre-medicine and pre-veterinary careers program?

 In addition to your academic advisor, Professor Morrissey will help you plan the coursework, extracurricular activities and internship experiences necessary to make you a strong candidate for admission to graduate programs in your chosen field.